 For the ladies, Philis Meti ruled in 2022.

-In looking at how you can get more distance off the tee we’ll cover:
+In looking at how you can get more distance off the tee, we’ll cover the following:

 - Driver set up